Zach-Diamond/shopping-cart/README.md

    python shopping_cart.py

 4. Enter in items by ID to "build" receipt
+   1. Valid IDs are 1-20, but program will stop you from entering invalid IDs.

 5. When done entering IDs, type "Done" to print receipt.